 - notice what they do the most, and

 - keep tabs on what they complain about.

-The better we become at identifying our own love languages, the better we get at communicating our needs.
+The better we become at identifying our own love language, the better we get at communicating our needs.
 The better we become at communicating our needs, the more likely it is that our partners will be able to give us what we need… the way we need it.